yzwfromk/yzwfromk.github.io/_pages/about.md

 ======
 This site serves as documentation for my work and includes:

-📄 Research – Papers, publications, and ongoing projects<br/>
+📄 Research (Publications) – Papers, publications, and ongoing projects<br/>
 🛠 Projects – Hands-on robotics and software contributions<br/>
 📚 Technical Notes – Algorithms, insights, and guides<br/>
-📂 Resources – Links to useful repositories and references
+📂 Resources – Links to useful repositories and references 📄 CV - My CV

 <!--
 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!